 Basic earnings per share represent the amount of earnings for the period available to each share of common stock outstanding during the reporting period.
 Diluted earnings per share represent the amount of earnings for the period available to each share of common stock outstanding during the reporting period adjusted for the potential issuance of common stock, if dilutive.
-All outstanding warrants are considered participating securities or potential common stock securities that are included in the computation of basic earnings per share using the two-class method.
+All outstanding warrants are considered participating securities or potential common stock securities that are included in weighted average common shares outstanding for purposes of computing basic earnings per share using the two-class method.
+The warrants are considered participating securities because the terms of the warrants entitle the holders to receive any dividends declared on the common stock concurrently with the holders of outstanding shares of common stock, without regard to whether the warrants are exercised prior to the record date for any such dividend.